 - Feed pets

-What is a Z-Wave Controller?
+What Is a Z-Wave Controller?

 Z-Wave Mesh Network

-Z-Wave on The Top of The Mountain
+Z-Wave On The Top Of The Mountain

 This live skype display was named the “most remote home automation demonstration ever recorded.”
-The main point was that he was able to control remotely his Z-Wave devices from very far away which is a very successful marketing campaign that gave credit to this technology.
+The main point was that he was able to control his Z-Wave devices remotely from very far away.
+This very successful marketing campaign gave credit to Z-Wave technology.